Why don’t radio broadcasts interfere with each other?

 Multiple Broadcasts

-Because the air is full of competing signals, we have to “tune-in” first, before demodulating.
-By turning the knobs to 99.9 MHz on the radio set, we’re telling it to filter out everything except 99.9 +/- 1 MHz if the deviation was set to 1 MHz.
+Because the air is full of competing signals, we have to “tune-in” - filter out other frequencies - before demodulating.
+By turning the knobs to 99.9 MHz

 Limitations and Noise

-If we use too much frequency deviation, the signals will start interfering on shared frequencies, and we won’t be able to separate them again.
 The following frequency spectrum shows two radio stations, broadcasting at 8KHz and 18KHz, with a frequency deviation of 4KHz.
 There’s just enough bandwidth for them not to overlap.

 The smaller the frequency deviation, the smaller the change in frequency to signify the same change in amplitude.
 At some point, due to a limited sample rate, changes won’t be detectable any more, and you get the noise you see below.
 As such, the maximum frequency deviation is limited by the “resolution” of the receiver.